 The shop used unlawful ways to repossess the goods.
 They did not get a court order to repossess the goods and the people who entered the Arendse's house did not have a right to do this.
-(See page 147 Steps in a civil claim)
+(See pg 238: Steps in a civil claim)

 So Mrs Arendse can go to the Magistrate's Court to get a spoliation order to have the goods returned to her immediately.
-She will need to get a attorney to advise and help her.
-(See page 157 Spoliation orders)
+She will need to get an attorney to advise and help her.
+(See pg 253: Spoliation orders)

-But the Arendses must immediately pay the outstanding instalments, or negotiate with the shop or contact a debt counsellor about paying the instalments.
-Otherwise the shop can follow the steps above to get a court order to repossess the goods.

-(See page 526 Problem 10: Repossession of goods with a valid court order)
+But the Arendses must immediately pay the outstanding instalments, or, negotiate with the shop or contact a debt counsellor about paying the instalments.
+Otherwise, the shop can follow the steps above to get a court order to repossess the goods.
+(See pg 827: Problem 10: Repossession of goods with a valid court order)